embedly/embedly-docs/tutorials/index.rst

 A few tutorials to get you familar with the :doc:`Embedly Products <../products>`.

+If you are just getting started, take a look `at this tutorial </docs/tutorials/start>`_.

+For our wordpress users, you can get started with `a few simple steps <http://embed.ly/wordpress>`_.

 Embed
 -----
 Here are some great ways to use :doc:`../embed/index`.